rah/edge_detection_demo/README.md

 3. Click "Find Edges" to detect edges in the image
 4. Adjust the "Canny Thresholds" sliders to fine-tune the edge detection
 5. Click "Modify Edges" to select and delete unwanted edges (optional)
-6. Click "Remove Small Edges" to clean up the result (optional)
-7. Click "Save" to save the result
+6. Click "Save" to save the result

 ## Testing